• Skip to main content

 Most other fruits you may consider seedless have pits.
 Avocados and olives are indeed fruits without seeds but they have pits.
 Here are some other varieties you may think were vegetables but are indeed fruits because they have seeds.
 Several of these are seedless in terms they do not need to be fertilized to produce.

-• Cucumber - yes they are technically fruits and there are seedless varieties but if a nearby plant pollinates it will have seeds so this is rare to control.
+• Cucumber - Yes, they are technically fruits and there are seedless varieties but if a nearby plant pollinates it will have seeds so this is rare to control.
+Seeds or not, they sure taste great in a Cucumber Shrimp Salad.

 • Eggplant - botanically, eggplants are fruit and some varieties are nearly seedless like the Orient Express.